About the HVAC/R Program

 - Keep detailed written records of all work performed

-Before you can work in this fast-growing industry, you must first complete a trade school training program to obtain the skills you need for success.
+Before working in this fast-growing industry, you must complete a trade school training program to obtain the skills you need for success.

 How to Become an HVAC Technician

 The Lorain County campus of Ohio Business College offers day and evening scheduling for the HVAC program.
 We understand our college students have other commitments and make it as convenient as possible for you to earn HVAC for entry-level work.
 At this level, you will work with more experienced HVAC technicians to assist them with installation, maintenance, and repairs.

 Ohio Business College offers small class sizes taught by school instructors with hand-on experience in the HVAC industry.
-Many started out working as entry-level HVAC technicians just as you are about to do while others are business owners in the HVAC industry.
+Many started working as entry-level HVAC technicians just as you are about to do while others are business owners in the HVAC industry.

 You will learn customer service skills as well.
-These include how to communicate effectively with customers when making service recommendations and tips for dealing professionally with customers who may be upset that their HVAC unit needs service.
+These include communicating effectively with customers when making service recommendations and tips for dealing professionally with customers who may be upset that their HVAC unit needs service.

 Pay Expectations for HVAC Technician Jobs

-The BLS reports that the median pay for HVAC technicians in May 2021 was $48,630.
-While you should not expect to earn that much when first starting out, this salary expectation is realistic once you have a few years of experience.
-HVAC technicians at the lowest 10 percent of the pay scale earn $34,320 per year and those at the 90th percentile earn $78,210.
+The BLS reports that the median pay for HVAC technicians in May 2022 was $48,630.
+While you should expect to earn less when first starting out, this salary expectation is realistic once you have a few years of experience.
+HVAC technicians at the lowest 10 percent of the pay scale earn $36,170 per year and those at the 90th percentile earn $82,630.
 The median pay for HVAC technician jobs is slightly above average for all occupations, according to the BLS.

 Do You Want an Active Career?
 Get Your HVAC Training